Nor'easter Number One

-Just to pile it on, the area was hit by four nor'easters in roughly as many weeks.
-The first and third weren't so bad, but the second and fourth really hammered us.
-Number two started on Wednesday, 7 March, with wet, heavy snow that came down like fury.
+By far the most destructive of the bunch, number two started on 7 March with wet, heavy snow that came down like fury.
 The birds knew something bad was about to happen—they emptied seven full birdfeeders in one day.
-By nightfall, about eight inches had fallen, and my area lost power around 5 PM.
+By nightfall, about six inches had fallen, and my area lost power around 5 PM.

 Then, overnight, the snow became ice, and I spent the night listening to tortured trees losing limbs—crack, groan, thud, repeat.
 Shortly after midnight, I heard one particularly loud crash that definitely sounded like something large had hit a structure.
 It wasn't the cabin, and I prayed it wasn't the camper.